What is Peer Feedback?

 Feedback on goal achievement

 Check your progress in achieving your goals and reflect on your own performance based on the feedback.
 This is also an optimal preparation for annual reviews and similar forms of performance appraisal.

 By default, the results of your survey are only visible to you.
 However, you can share the results with your supervisors or colleagues by adding them as survey guests.

 How many people can I invite to my survey?

 You can invite as many colleagues as you like to your peer survey.
 We recommend limiting the number of participants to 3-4 and discussing the results in detail with the feedback givers after the survey in order to deepen the points mentioned and to clarify questions.

 How many questions should I ask and how do I choose the right ones?

 When creating the survey, it is best to start with a suitable template.
-You can then delete questions and add more – up to a maximum of seven questions.
+You can then delete questions and add more – up to a maximum of five questions.
 A comprehensive question catalogue is available for this purpose.

 Tip: Think about which questions interest you the most.
 Less is sometimes more – especially for those giving feedback.

 How long is the peer feedback survey open and can it be extended?